 Do you season a turkey after brining?

-I often coat my turkey in seasonings such as butter, garlic, herbs and spices when it comes out of the salt solution.
+I often coat my turkey in seasonings such as butter, garlic, herbs and spice.
 I typically do not add any extra salt to the turkey, or if I do, it’s in a very small amount such as 1/2 teaspoon or less.

 Can you brine a store bought turkey?

-You can brine a store bought turkey, but read the label to make sure that it’s not already brined or injected with salt solution.
+You can brine a store bought turkey.
+Read the label first to make sure that it’s not already brined or injected with salt solution.
 If the turkey contains added salt, you’ll want to skip the brine or the end result will be too salty.

 Can you brine a frozen turkey?